-Relocation of Building 'A', The Rectory, Midtown Delray HPB Meeting December 19, 2017 Page 9 of 9
+Relocation of Building 'B', Midtown Delray HPB Meeting December 19, 2017 Page 8 of 8

-C. Move to deny the COA (Rectory, Building 'A') 14 S. South Swinton for the relocation of the historic structure on the property located at 20 W Atlantic Avenue, Block 61 to the property located south section of Block 61 (address to be determined) OSSHAD by finding that the request is inconsistent with the Comprehensive Plan and does not meet the criteria set forth in the Land Development Regulations, and the Secretary of the Interior's Standards for Historic Rehabilitation.
+- 4. That a complete demolition plan be submitted which includes the interior of the structure. - B. Move to approve the COA (Building 'B') for the relocation of the contributing structure on the property located at 20 West Atlantic Avenue, Block 61 to the property located at the south end of Block 61 (address to be determined) OSSHAD by adopting the findings of fact and law contained in the staff report, and finding that the request and approval thereof is consistent with the Comprehensive Plan and meets the criteria set forth in the Land Development Regulations, and the Secretary of the Interior's Standards for Rehabilitation. - C. Move to deny the COA (Building 'B') for the relocation of the historic structure on the property located at 20 West Atlantic Avenue, Block 61 to the property located at the south end of Block 61 (address to be determined) OSSHAD by finding that the request is inconsistent with the Comprehensive Plan and does not meet the criteria set forth in the Land Development Regulations, and the Secretary of the Interior's Standards for Rehabilitation